rustybucketz30/dotfiles/README.md

     -iwctl, device list, station wlan0 scan, station wlan0 show, station wlan0 connect [WiFi name], then enter password, exit, then "archinstall" https://www.youtube.com/watch?v=E50pt992Ihc
     - go through installation steps, then 'reboot'
+    - if you get stuck somewher after instlalation, CTRL, ALT, F1,   F2 or some combination of those should get you to a command prompt where you can login and shit

 - draw up background image with bucket and name
  - get top 50 AI backgrounds